Ask a Therapist: Does Going to School Cause Depression or Make It Worse?

 That’s why if you’re seeing signs of depression and are worried about your teen’s mental health, don’t hesitate to bring in professional help.
 Engelbrecht said this support could range from weekly appointments with a therapist or school counselor to inpatient residential care, depending on the severity of your child’s behavior and safety risk.

-If you’re concerned that your teen is experiencing a mental health emergency, such as having suicidal thoughts, call the National Suicide Prevention Lifeline for immediate support at 800-273-8255.
-You can also text HOME to 741741 — the Crisis Text Line — to speak with a trained crisis counselor right away.
+*This article is for informational purposes only and not to be considered medical advice.
+If your teen is having a mental health emergency, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
+You can also text HOME to 741741 ─ the Crisis Text Line ─ from anywhere in the country to talk with a trained crisis counselor.